simogasp/cmake-examples/README.md

 The repository contains some examples of libraries

 * `libFoo` is a library composed of two dependent libraries, `bar` and `baz` , with `bar` depending on `baz`
 * `libFooer` is a library depending of `libbar`
   * It shows how the dependencies are propagated through the LIBRARYConfig.cmake
 * `libBoostFooer` is a library depending of `libFooer` and Boost
-  * It show how to include a library having a cmake config and a library which only provides a FindLIBRARY.cmake
+  * It shows how to include a library having a cmake config and a library which only provides a FindLIBRARY.cmake

 Some examples on how to use the libraries:

-* `exampleFoo` show how to build an application using `libFoo`
+* `exampleFoo` shows how to build an application using `libFoo`
-* `exampleFooer` show how to build an application using `libFooer`
+* `exampleFooer` shows how to build an application using `libFooer`

 ## Build

-The repository can be built either monolithically using the `CMakeLists.txt` on the root or by compiling and installing each library separately.
+The repository can be built either monolithically using the `CMakeLists.txt` in the root or by compiling and installing each library separately.

 Continuous integration:
  - [![Build Status](https://travis-ci.org/simogasp/cmake-examples.svg?branch=master)](https://travis-ci.org/simogasp/cmake-examples) master branch.